Biohazardous Waste Operational Plan

 Storage of Biohazardous Waste

-All biohazardous waste, whether treated onsite by University personnel or transported by contractor to an off site treatment facility, should be sterilized as soon as practical after biohazardous waste containers are filled or after accumulation in a specific container is completed.
-In all cases, regulations specify that filled biohazardous waste containers cannot be stored for more than seven calendar days before on site treatment or pickup for off site treatment There are two exceptions to this requirement 1) bio hazardous waste that is stored below 32°F can be stored for up to 30 calendar days before being treated on site or picked up for off site treatment and 2) sharps waste can be stored for up to 30 calendar days before being picked up for treatment regardless of the storage temperature.
+All biohazardous waste, whether treated onsite by UNR personnel or transported by a contractor to an off-site treatment facility, should be sterilized as soon as practical after biohazardous waste containers are filled, or after accumulation in a specific container is completed.
+In all cases, regulations specify that filled biohazardous waste containers cannot be stored for more than seven calendar days before on-site treatment or pickup for off-site treatment.
+There are two exceptions to this requirement: 1) biohazardous waste that is stored below 32 °F can be stored for up to 30 calendar days before being treated on-site or picked up for off-site treatment, and 2) sharps waste can be stored for up to 30 calendar days before being picked up for treatment, regardless of the storage temperature.

 Biohazardous waste must not be stored in the same area as other types of wastes.
 Areas used to store biohazardous waste must be secured to prevent access by unauthorized personnel and must be labeled with the below wording located on, or adjacent to, the exterior of entry doors.